viant/bqtail/cmd/README.md

 Since BigQuery Load API accepts URI that is valid Google Cloud Storage location, all data events also needs to be valid GCS locations.

 Data event can be **trigger directly** to the bqtail process if source URL is valid Google Cloud Storage URL and source path matches bucket and rule filter.
-Otherwise all files are copied from sourceURL to gs://${bucket}/$filterPath, and then event is fired.
+Otherwise all files get copied from sourceURL to gs://${bucket}/$filterPath, and then an event gets fired.
 **$filterPath** can be derived from source path when it matches rule filter, or constructed from rule prefix and pattern.

 In **direct eventing mode** all data source files are govern by BqTail ingestion rule.
 For example if rule uses batching window,